 Each outstanding share of our common stock includes one common share purchase right.
-Each right entitles the registered holder to purchase from us one-tenth of one share of common stock at a price of \$100 per common share, subject to adjustment and the terms of the shareholder rights agreement under which the dividend was declared and paid.
+Each right entitles the registered holder to purchase from us onetenth of one share of common stock at a price of \$100 per common share, subject to adjustment and the terms of the shareholder rights agreement under which the dividend was declared and paid.
 The rights become exercisable immediately after the earlier of (i) 10 business days following a public announcement that a person or group has acquired beneficial ownership of 15 percent or more of our outstanding common shares (subject to certain exclusions) or (ii) 10 business days following the commencement or announcement of an intention to make a tender offer or exchange offer for our common shares, the consummation of which would result in the beneficial ownership by a person or group of 15 percent or more of our outstanding common shares.
 The rights expire on November 19, 2018, which date may be extended by our Board subject to certain additional conditions.

-Stock incentive plans: During fiscal 2008, we established the 2007 Stock Incentive Plan ("2007 Plan") and ceased granting options under the 2001 Incentive Stock Option Plan and the 2001 Outside Directors Option Plan ("2001 Plans").
-The 2007 Plan provides for the issuance of stock-based awards, including stock options, restricted stock, restricted stock units and deferred stock, to employees, directors and consultants.
+Stock incentive plans: During fiscal 2016, we established the 2015 Stock Incentive Plan ("2015 Plan") and ceased granting options under the 2007 Stock Incentive Plan ("2007 Plan") and the 2001 Incentive Stock Option Plan and the 2001 Outside Directors Option Plan ("2001 Plans").
+The 2015 Plan provides for the issuance of stock-based awards, including stock options, restricted stock, restricted stock units and deferred stock, to employees, directors and consultants.
 Stock options issued to employees under the plans generally have a 10-year life, an exercise price equal to the fair market value on the grant date and a five-year annual vesting period.
 Stock options granted to independent directors under these plans have a seven-year life and an exercise price equal to the fair market value on the date of grant.
 Stock options granted to independent directors prior to fiscal 2010 vested annually over three years, and options granted in or after fiscal 2010 vest in one year.
 The restricted stock granted to independent directors vests in one year, provided that they remain on the Board.
 Restricted stock units are granted to employees and have a five-year annual vesting period.
-As with stock options, restricted stock and restricted stock unit ownership cannot be transferred during the vesting period.
+As with stock options, restricted stock unit ownership cannot be transferred during the vesting period.

-At May 2, 2015, the aggregate number of shares available for future grant under the 2007 Plan for stock options and restricted stock awards was 27 shares.
-Full value awards such as restricted stock and restricted stock unit awards reduce the number of shares available for issuance by a factor of two, and if such an award were forfeited or terminated without delivery of the shares, the number of shares again becoming eligible for issuance would be multiplied by a factor of two.
-Although the 2001 Plans remain in effect for options outstanding, no new options can be granted under these plans.
+At April 30, 2016, the aggregate number of shares available for future grant under the 2015 Plan for stock options and restricted stock awards was 2,602 shares.
+Shares of common stock subject to all stock awards granted under the 2015 Plan are counted as one share of stock for each share of stock subject to the award.
+Although the 2001 Plans and 2007 Plan remain in effect for options outstanding, no new options can be granted under these plans.

 Restricted stock and restricted stock units: We issue restricted stock to our non-employee directors and restricted stock units to employees.
 The fair value of restricted stock and our restricted stock unit awards are measured on the grant date based on the market value of our common stock.
 The related compensation expense as calculated under ASC 718, net of estimated forfeitures, is recognized over the applicable vesting period.
-Unrecognized compensation expense related to the restricted stock and restricted stock unit awards was approximately \$2,751 at May 2, 2015, which is expected to be recognized over a weighted-average period of 3.1 years.
-The total fair value of restricted stock vested was \$1,089, \$804, and \$666 for fiscal years 2015, 2014, and 2013, respectively.
+Unrecognized compensation expense related to the restricted stock and restricted stock unit awards was approximately \$2,555 at April 30, 2016, which is expected to be recognized over a weighted-average period of 3.0 years.
+The total fair value of restricted stock vested was \$1,191, \$1,089, and \$804 for fiscal years 2016, 2015, and 2014, respectively.